forcedotcom/packaging/CONTRIBUTING.md

 ## Releasing

 - A new version of this library (`@salesforce/packaging`) will be published upon merging PRs to `main`, with the version number increment based on commitizen rules.
+E.g., if any commit message begins with, "feat:" the minor version will be bumped.
+If any commit message begins with, "fix:" the patch version will be bumped.